SykoTheKiD/QuickPost/README.md

 * Accept permissions

 ## Developers
-Improvements are definitely possible and make a Pull Request if you can make any improvements A test subreddit is available to make posts at [r/QuickPostTests](https://www.reddit.com/r/QuickPostTests/)
+Improvements are definitely possible and make a Pull Request if you can make any improvements.

+A test subreddit is available to make posts at [r/QuickPostTests](https://www.reddit.com/r/QuickPostTests/)